Brown advice to Bell over contract: 'Show up'

 Come back.

-"The first rule of getting better is showing up," said Brown after Wednesday's OTA session.
-"You can't make anything better without showing up.
-I think if he shows up, make everyone understand where he wants to be -- he wants to be here not just for this year but years to come, come out here and show up.
+"The first rule of getting better is showing up," Brown said after Wednesday's OTA session.
+"You can't make anything better without showing up. ...
+[To] make everyone understand where he wants to be -- he wants to be here not just for this year, but years to come -- come out here and show up.
 Show up and get better and show guys you're serious."

 Bell remains away from the Steelers while bracing for a second consecutive summer of franchise-tag negotiations.
 Bell earned $12.12 million on last year's tag and would earn $14.5 million this year unless both sides reach a long-term deal.
 They have until July 16 at 4 p.m. to figure that out.